socomsystems/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

   */5  *  *  *  * php -f /var/www/nextcloud/cron.php

 .. note:: You have to replace the path ``/var/www/nextcloud/cron.php`` with the
-          path to your current Nextcloud installation.
+          path to your current cyfrSpaces installation.

 .. note:: On some systems it might be required to call **php-cli** instead of **php**.